 - Visits to the church as part of the RE curriculum

-- Sunday school classes and church meetings held in the upper school hall
+- Church meetings held in the upper school hall

 - Church events held in the school building, such as Santa’s Coffee Morning